fbpx

 Instructions

-1. Cook pasta according to package instructions, but take out 2 minutes before it’s done.
-RESERVE 2 cups of pasta water.
+1. Cook pasta according to package instructions, but take out 2 minutes before itโ€™s done.
+RESERVE 2 cups of starchy pasta water.

-3. Add 1 cup of the reserved pasta water and remaining 2 tablespoons butter to skillet and simmer.
-Reduce heat to low and add pasta to the skillet.
-Sprinkle in Pecorino romano cheese, stirring and tossing mixture together with tongs, until a smooth sauce forms.
-Add more reserved pasta water if mixture seems dry.
+4. Reduce heat to low and add pasta to the skillet.
+Sprinkle in some of the shredded Pecorino romano cheese, stirring and tossing the mixture together with tongs, until a smooth sauce forms.
+Repeat adding cheese and stirring it into the sauce until you’ve added all of the cheese.
+Add more reserved pasta water during this process if the mixture seems dry.
+It should have a shiny sauce-like look to it.ย

 This post may contain affiliate links.
 They do not add any charge to you, but I will make a very small commission from them.
 I only link to products I use and recommend.
 Thank you for your support!